What is the Advanced Standing Program?

 - Advanced Standing students may pursue some minor programs (not the Law minor) if they are willing to register for additional credits beyond the required minimum of 33.

-- Students in the Advanced Standing Program may not be employed by their field education agency.
+- Students in the Advanced Standing Program may not be employed by their Practicum Learning agency.